 Why we collect data

-We collect this data in order to offer services and events to our customers and the general public.
-We also use the data collected to carry out administrative work.
+We collect this data in order to offer services (primarily meeting room and conference facilities, catering and a café/restaurant) to our customers and the general public.

 Data location and security